The Forest: Prologue

 He told me wonderful stories.

-Whechu was strong and kind.
+Whechu was so strong and kind.

 Big, even at eight suns.